Ph.D.

 mashawills@gmail.com

-I have recently resigned from academia.
+I am a Visiting Instructor at Georgia State University.
 I was an Assistant Professor in the Department of Philosophy at St. Norbert College.

 I investigate the role of emotion in various mental processes like evaluation, motivation, mindreading, and imagination.
 Then, I apply these findings towards understanding the nature of human agency (i.e., the ability to make sense of our experience and organize our lives).
 In my dissertation I argue that, pace the venerable “reason versus passions” dichotomy, affect plays an important role in a large number of mental processes, ranging from feelings of mental effort (Synthese, 2019) and the unity of consciousness (Philosophical Psychology, 2020), to attributing mental states to oneself and others (Synthese, forthcoming).
 In particular, I show that affect plays a key role in determining what we feel to be actionable, how we interpret our mental states and the mental states of others, and the type of normative and psychological pressures we exert during interpersonal interaction.